jboi-github/GameFrame/README.md

 ## More good readings
 At least some, that I like and helped me.
 - [40 secrets to make money with in-app-purchases](https://www.raywenderlich.com/2700-40-secrets-to-making-money-with-in-app-purchases)
+- [How to Make an App Like Instagram?] (https://erminesoft.com/how-to-make-a-photo-sharing-app-like-instagram/) has a lot of tipps and tricks to make any kind of App.
+Baseline: If you dont take it serious, you have no chance.
+If you take it serious, you might get a chance.